timescale/pgai/README.md

 <details>
 <summary>Setup a virtual developer environment locally</summary>

+Best practice is to setup your developer environment in Docker.
+However, to install pgai in a virtual Ubunto environment.

-`vm.sh` creates a [multipass](https://multipass.run/) virtual machine called `pgai`.
-This script installs the local development [pgai Prerequisites](#pgai-prerequisites) in the pgai virtual machine for you.
+In this repository, [vm.sh](./vm.sh) creates a [multipass](https://multipass.run/) virtual machine called `pgai`.
+This script installs the [pgai Prerequisites](#pgai-prerequisites) in the `pgai` Ubuntu virtual machine for you.
+This repo is mounted to `/pgai` in the virtual machine.

-This pgai folder
-is mounted to `/pgai` in the virtual machine.

 1. To create the virtual machine, run the following command: